Russell Brand career timeline, from controversy to conspiracy theories

 One of Brand’s videos is removed from YouTube over the site’s policy on medical misinformation.
 He subsequently moved his channel to the platform Rumble, and launched a new series titled Stay Free with Russell Brand.

-Amid speculation surrounding a mysterious Channel 4 Dispatches investigation about an unnamed figure, set to air at 9pm on Saturday 16 September, Brand shares a video from his YouTube channel denying “serious criminal allegations” that he claims are linked to his “promiscuous past”.
+Following speculation surrounding a mysterious Channel 4 Dispatches investigation about an unnamed figure, Brand shares a video to his YouTube channel on Friday 15 September.
+He claims “serious criminal allegations” linked to his “promiscuous past” are about to be made public and “absolutely refutes” them, but does not declare their content.

+On Saturday 16 September, the allegations against Brand are made public in a report by The Times and subsequent Channel 4 documentary.
+He is accused of rape, sexual assaults and emotionally abusing four women between 2006 and 2013, while Brand was a presenter for BBC Radio 2 and Channel.
+The allegations include the assault of a 16-year-old girl.